openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 - **houseKeepingInterval**
 interval (seconds) in which list of "dead channels" (channels that do not return any data or invalid data) should be purged (default = 3600).
 Usually this settings should not be changed.

+- **customChannel01 - customChannel08**
+allows to define up to 8 custom channels which are not covered in the basic channel list of your model.
+Any number between 10000 and 50000 is allowed.

 ### Examples

 - minimum configuration